Loudspeakers (band)

 Loudspeakers (stylised as LOUDspeakers) is a Georgian rock band formed in 2009.

 History

 Loudspeakers formed in 2009 as an alternative rock band.
-In that year, the band recorded their first song in the kote kalandadze studio.
+In that year, the band recorded their first song in the Kote Kalandadze studio.
 In January 2010 they played their songs in Tbilisi rock club.
-In 2010 otar gurgenidze left the band, Zura Mchedlishvili replaced him.
+In 2010 Otar Gurgenidze left the band, Zura Mchedlishvili replaced him.
 The same time Zura left and Dato Tsomaia joined the band.

-The first important success of this band was when they played in Tbilisi Altervision-Newcomers and became a winner.
+The first important success of this band was when they played in Tbilisi Altervision-Newcomers and won the contest.
 In 2011 the band had the first solo concert in Magti Club.
 After this concert Aleko Dolidze left the band.
-It was an important loss but LoudSpeakers didn't stop their work, Sandro Tsiklauri joined the band.
+It was an important loss but LoudSpeakers didn't stop their work and Sandro Tsiklauri joined the band.

 By today LoudSpeakers have played in festivals in Georgia and other countries around the world.
 For example, Tbilisi Open Air and Arenal Sound Festival.